agfc_logo

 Preferred Knowledge, Abilities, and Skills:

-Ability to conduct scientific forest habitat inventories, analyze and evaluate collected data,
+• Ability to conduct scientific forest habitat inventories, analyze and evaluate collected data, and prepare written narrative reports of findings.

-Develop and implement resource management plans based on available scientific data.
+• Ability to develop and implement resource management plans based on available scientific data.

-Ability to plan, organize, and oversee the work of subordinates/contractors.
+• Ability to plan, organize, and oversee the work of subordinates/contractors.

-Knowledge of wildlife laboratory and field survey equipment, techniques, and procedures.
+• Knowledge of wildlife laboratory and field survey equipment, techniques, and procedures.

-Ability to plan work unit objectives and operational activities and to assign and direct the
+• Ability to plan work unit objectives and operational activities and to assign and direct the work of subordinate supervisors.

-Ability to conduct scientific wildlife surveys and studies.
+• Ability to conduct scientific wildlife surveys and studies.

 Position Location: